 - Which chamber is best for a cold basement or garage?

 - One with active heating.
-The Ecosphere 3.0's infrared element lets you hold a target temperature in a cool space, where humidity-only systems like the Mella and BoomRoom can stall when the ambient room runs cold.
+The Ecosphere 3.0's infrared element lets you hold a target temperature in a cool space, where humidity-only systems like the Mella and BoomRoom can stall when the ambient room runs cold and the substrate surface never warms enough to pin.